Editorial Style Guide

 - “Always capitalize the first element.

-- Capitalize any subsequent elements unless they are articles, prepositions, coordinating conjunctions (and, but, for, or, nor), or such modifiers as flat or sharp following musical key symbols.
+- Capitalize any subsequent elements unless they are articles, prepositions of fewer than five letters, coordinating conjunctions (and, but, for, or, nor), or such modifiers as flat or sharp following musical key symbols.
+This rule now also extends to subsequent elements in hyphenated compounds formed with prefixes (anti-, pre-, etc.).

 - Capitalize the second element in a hyphenated spelled-out number (Twenty-One or Twenty-First, etc.) or hyphenated simple fraction (Two-Thirds in Two-Thirds Majority).”
 (9) (See titles, composition.)